 The Paine Art Center and Gardens has quickly become a family favorite and has brought me back to my childhood days reading The Secret Garden.
 My interest in design and art (and everything pretty) has been passed down to my children, and this place is full of eye candy and interesting conversations waiting to happen.

-If you aren’t familiar with this Oshkosh landmark, the preserved historic estate with a mansion and gardens includes art galleries and botanic gardens rests on 3 acres in the middle of the city!
+If you aren’t familiar with this Oshkosh landmark, the preserved historic estate with a mansion and gardens.
+The mansion holds art galleries, and the botanic gardens rest on 3 acres in the middle of the city!

-The classic European-style architecture also has changing art exhibits that are perfect for a family day or a date night.
+The classic European-style architecture also hosts visiting art exhibits that are perfect for a family day or a date night.

 - Pro Tip: If you can still dress up your kids (or bribe them), there are so many great photo opportunities outside.